GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     })
 ```

+In this case we get much better agreement with the PTHA18 max-stage
+exceedance-rate curve, compared with the earlier results that used the same number of samples.

 ![plot of chunk ptha18_tonga_point_plot4](figure/ptha18_tonga_point_plot4-1.png)

-In comparison to the previous approaches, we have more scenarios with high
+In comparison to the previous approaches, importance sampling leads to better representation of scenarios with high
-max-stage values at our Tonga site, as expected because of how we used `event_peak_stage`
+max-stage values at our Tonga site.
+This is expected because of how we used `event_peak_stage`
 in the definition of the `event_importance_weighted_sampling_probs`.

 ```r